Urethritis is inflammation (swelling and irritation) of the urethra. The urethra is the tube that carries urine from the body.

 Things you can do to help avoid urethritis include:

 - Keep the area around the opening of the urethra clean.

-- Follow safer sex practices, including having one sexual partner only (monogamy) and using condoms.
+- Follow safer sex practices.
+Have one sexual partner only (monogamy) and use condoms.

 Urethral syndrome; NGU; Non-gonococcal urethritis